ly1998117/MammoCBM/README.md

-# Multimodal Concept-Based Interpretable Model for Early Breast Cancer Diagnosis and Structured Reporting
+# A Multimodal Concept-Based Interpretable Model for Early Breast Cancer Diagnosis and Structured Reporting

+## Introduction
+This is the official repository for **A Multimodal Concept-Based Interpretable Model for Early Breast Cancer Diagnosis and Structured Reporting**.